ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 closeness(g_blog)
 ```

-As we can identify network members we know that Maëlle Salmon have the maximun number of contributions as active staff member and Noam Ross have the higest degree and the higest centrality.
-It is the most connected member in the blog post network.

-## Conclusion

-This is a small example of what we can do.
-We could have a network for each year and see how the model changes over time or for some fraction of the data, for example, only the blog post in Spanish.
-We can map the network to geographic area and check what countries are more present and wich collaborate more between them.
+Looking at these metrics, we see that our current Executive Director, Noam Ross, has the highest degree[^1] and the highest centrality, likely reflecting his role as Software Review Lead over the years (Noam's node is in the middle of the dense clump of nodes in the center of the network).
+Similarly, Yani ("Yanina Bellini Saibene", in the network diagram) shows many connections to different clusters and individual nodes, again, likely reflecting her role as Community Manager.
+## Using Social Network Analysis in your community

-Social Network Analysis is a powerful tool to understand the interactions and collaborations in a community and R have powerfull packages to do the analisys.
-So, what if you wanted to do the same for your community?.
+Social Network Analysis is a powerful tool for understanding interactions and collaborations in a community and there are powerful R packages to help with the analysis.
+So, what if you wanted to do the same for your community?
 Here are our tips.

-* Define the nodes in your network (people, countries, organizations, ...)
+* Think about what the nodes in your community are (people, countries, organizations, ...?)
-* Define the type(s) of connection you have in your network.
+* Think about the type(s) of connection you have in your community.
     * Start with your paths for contributions.
     * Identify which contributions can be done in teams.
-* Probably you are alredy registering information about those type of connection.
+* Consider that you might already have information about these connections.
+* Take into account open/closed data and any privacy considerations.
-* You can automatize a portion of the data collection.
+* Automate what you can in the data collection.
     * Formalize the workflow (code ;-)) so you can repeat & reproduce.
-* It is hard to capture all type of interactions.
+* Remember that it is hard to capture all type of interactions.
-  * Take into account open/close/privacy of the data.
-* Knowing the nodes help to understand the clusters and the interactions.
-  * Lean on the people who have been in the network for the longest time.
 * You can take snapshot of the network model ...
     * ... so you can compare it at different times.
     * ... so you can use it for measure the impact of interventions and programs.
 * Share what you find with your community
-* ... and other community managers.
+    * ... and other community managers!
+## Conclusion

+Social Network Analysis is a valuable tool for better understanding and guiding your community.
+Here, we demonstrated a small example how you might use Social Network Analysis to explore Communities of Practice.

+Other explorations might include creating a network for each year and examining how the model changes over time.
+Or perhaps looking at how part of the network changes, for example only looking at blog posts in Spanish.
+We could map the network to geographic area and explore which countries are most represented and which have more or few collaborations among them.

+There are many different aspects of a community that can be explored with Social Network Analysis and we hope that you find this tool useful in your communities.